Habeas Corpus

 Introduction

-This entry considers habeas corpus in common law jurisdictions (including mixed jurisdictions such as South Africa) and in international law.
-Habeas corpus also exists in Latin America, Spain, the Philippines, Japan, Cameroon, and Timor Leste.
+This article considers habeas corpus in common law jurisdictions (including mixed jurisdictions such as Cameroon and in international law.
+Habeas corpus also exists in Latin America, Spain, the Philippines, and east Asian states such as Japan, Taiwan, and Korea, as well as in Lusophone countries.
 The remedy is rooted in the municipal law of the states that may award it, and this article concentrates on that body of law.
 But domestic law does not operate in isolation, and there are instances where the remedy has been sought in and criticized by international tribunals.
-The subject has experienced a resurgence in the 21st century as the result of three stimuli: the detentions in aftermath of the attacks on the United States in 2001; the entry into force of the United Kingdom’s Human Rights Act of 1998 in 2000, which brought European law to bear on the subject; and the rise of refugee and immigration cases worldwide.
+The subject has experienced a resurgence in the twenty-first century as the result of three stimuli: the detentions in aftermath of the attacks on the United States in 2001; the entry into force of the United Kingdom’s Human Rights Act of 1998 in 2000, which brought European law to bear on the subject; and the rise of refugee and immigration cases worldwide.
 The efficacy of the writ of habeas corpus presents a paradox.
 In those states with a developed legal order, where the executive generally adheres to the rule of law, there are likely to be fewer illegal detentions.
 These are also the legal systems in which the writ is most often obeyed.
-In contrast legal systems that are poorly developed and riven by internal disorder, where the executive government acts with impunity, and where non state actors control parts of the State—think of the abduction and disappearance of 276 schoolgirls by Boko Haram in Nigeria in April 2014—are less able to employ the remedy in an effective manner.
+In contrast, legal systems that are poorly developed and riven by internal disorder, where the executive government acts with impunity, and where nonstate actors control parts of the state—think of the abduction and disappearance of 276 schoolgirls by Boko Haram in Nigeria in April 2014 or the takeover of Ukrainian territory in 2014 and 2022 by Russia—are less able to employ the remedy in an effective manner.
 The pen and the law book are not always mightier than the kalashnikov or the tank.
 Yet it is in such places that illegal detentions are more common and where the need for an effective remedy is greatest.
-These are not matters that would normally trouble a lawyer in Sydney, New York, or London, but it means that effective protection of personal liberty is not merely dependent upon a procedure such as habeas corpus but on wider features of the legal and political order.
+These are not matters that would normally trouble a lawyer in Sydney, New York, Madrid, or London, but it means that effective protection of personal liberty is not merely dependent upon a procedure such as habeas corpus but on wider features of the legal and political order.
+Even where the remedy appears to be the same in comparable jurisdictions it should not be assumed that this is the case.
+Comparative studies have shown that the operation of the remedy is linked to features of the wider legal system, in particular in most states where the remedy enjoys constitutional status, the courts have widened the remedy far beyond its original or contemporary English characteristics.

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.